formly-js/angular-formly/README.md

 // object api
 formlyConfigProvider.setWrapper({
   name: 'inputWrapper', // optional.
 Defaults to name || types.join(' ') || 'default'
-  template: 'the template with <formly-transclude></formly-transclude> in it', // must have this OR url
+  template: 'the template with <formly-transclude></formly-transclude> in it', // must have this OR templateUrl
-  url: 'path/to/template.html', // the resulting template MUST have <formly-transclude></formly-transclude> in it and must have url OR template (not both)
+  templateUrl: 'path/to/template.html', // the resulting template MUST have <formly-transclude></formly-transclude> in it and must have templateUrl OR template (not both)
   types: 'stringOrArray' // this can be a string or an array of strings that map to types specified by setTemplate and setTemplateUrl
 });